 Two conditions that apply to a majority of patients are:

 Admittance into hospice care

 Central nervous system disorders resulting in chronic, painful spasticity or muscle spasms

 Any other medical condition or treatment for a medical condition approved by the legislature.

-Note, two conditions that do not qualify (but which our therapy can treat effectively) are Depression and Anxiety.
+Note, three conditions that do not qualify (but which our therapy can treat effectively) are Depression, Insomnia, and Anxiety.